In-Depth Guide to the ServBay Directory Structure

 /Applications/ServBay/package/common

-Note: Do not delete lib/*.dylib
+Important: Do not delete any *.dylib